* Major broadcasters lose bid for preliminary injunction

 In a joint statement, Fox, PBS, Univision and the New York-area stations WNET and WPIX said they will appeal, calling the decision “a loss for the entire creative community.”

-ABC, CBS, NBC and their lawyers did not immediately respond to requests for comment.
+NBC also said it would appeal.
+Lawyers for ABC did not immediately respond to requests for comment.

 Diller, whose IAC/InterActive Corp provided $20.5 million of start-up financing for Aereo, welcomed the decision.

 “Of course I‘m happy the judge denied the injunction, and now we can really begin telling television consumers they have an alternative,” he said.
 Diller sits on Aereo’s board.

 Nathan agreed that Aereo will damage the broadcasters’ ability to negotiate advertising and retransmission agreements, given that the service could artificially lower Nielsen viewership ratings and force concessions.

 She also said Aereo could reduce traffic to websites of the broadcasters themselves, damaging relationships with content providers and advertisers there.

 But Nathan also said Aereo, in addition to facing the risk of closure, could lose employees, the ability to attract new investors, customer goodwill, and its “substantial investments” in the service.

 “The balance of hardships certainly does not tip decidedly in favor of (the broadcasters),” she wrote.